Healthy Squash Casserole

 Healthy benefits of yellow squash

-yellow squash is a very healthy vegetable and are jam-packed with nutrients and health benefits. here are a few to name:
+Yellow squash is a very healthy vegetable and is jam-packed with nutrients and health benefits.
+Here are a few to name:

 - first of all, yellow squash is very low in calories.
 As a result, it is a great vegetable for those who like to keep an eye on their calorie intake.